 - (CE22/ST2): Ability to apply the techniques underlying telecommunication networks, services and applications in both fixed and mobile environments, personal, local or long distance, with different bandwidths, including telephony, broadcasting, television and data, from the point of view of transmission systems.

-- (CE23/ST3): Ability to analyze components and their specifications for guided and unguided communications systems.
+- (CE23/ST3): Ability to analyse components and their specifications for guided and unguided communications systems.

 - (CE24/ST4): Ability to select circuits, subsystems and systems for radio frequency, microwave, broadcasting, radio links and radiodetermination.